Mirjalol92/Privacy_Policies/HD_TODO_PRIVACY_POLICY.md

 # Privacy Policy for HB ToDo

-_Last updated: 07.08.2024_
+_Last updated: 15.09.2024_

 ## Introduction

-At **HB ToDo**, your privacy is a top priority.
-This Privacy Policy explains how we handle your data when you use our app.
+At **HB ToDo**, your privacy is a priority, but to enhance functionality and security, we now collect certain data.
+This Privacy Policy outlines our practices and your options regarding the data we collect and process when you use our app.

-## No Data Collection
+## Data Collection

-**HB ToDo** does not collect, store, or share any personal information.
-We do not use any analytics, tracking, or third-party services that could gather data about you or your device.
+**HB ToDo** collects the following information to improve security and personalize your experience:

+- **Name or Nickname**: We collect a name or nickname that you provide.
+This is used to personalize your interactions with our app.
+- **Installed Apps Information**: To provide fraud prevention and enhance security, we collect information about the apps installed on your device.
+- **Device ID**: We collect your device ID to enhance security measures and prevent fraudulent activities.

+This information is stored securely and is necessary to deliver our enhanced functionalities.

 ## Permissions

-**HB ToDo** does not require any special permissions to operate.
-The app functions entirely on your device, with no data being transmitted to external servers.
+To operate effectively and securely, **HB ToDo** requires the following permissions:

+- **Local Storage**: To save your preferences and the data you enter, such as your name or nickname.
+- **Device Information**: To access and collect data regarding the apps installed on your device and your device ID.

-## No Third-Party Services
+## Use of Third-Party Services

-Our app does not integrate with any third-party services, such as social media platforms, advertising networks, or analytics providers.
-Your use of the app remains completely private and offline.
+**HB ToDo** transmits collected data to our secure servers for processing:

+- The data we collect is used to analyze and prevent potential fraud.
+- We ensure that our data processing adheres to strict security and privacy standards.

 ## Security

-Since **HB ToDo** does not collect or store any data, there is no risk of data breaches or unauthorized access to your information.
-All data related to your to-do lists stays solely on your device.
+We implement robust security measures to protect the data you provide from unauthorized access, alteration, or destruction.
+Our security protocols are designed to secure your information on our servers.

 ## Changes to This Privacy Policy

-We may update this Privacy Policy occasionally.
-If we do, the changes will be reflected on this page, and the date of the last revision will be updated.
-We encourage you to review this Privacy Policy periodically to stay informed.
+We may update this Privacy Policy to reflect changes in our practices.
+When we make changes, they will be posted here, and the date of the last update will be revised.
+We encourage you to review this Privacy Policy periodically to stay informed about how we are protecting the data we collect.

 ## Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at mirsalim9229@gmail.com.
+If you have any questions or concerns about this Privacy Policy or our data practices, please contact us at [mirsalim9229@gmail.com](mailto:mirsalim9229@gmail.com).